syncfusion-content/windowsforms-docs/WindowsForms/Diagram/Advanced-Features.md

-Dim ellips As New Ellipse(100, 100, 200, 100)
+Dim ellipse As New Ellipse(100, 100, 200, 100)

-ellips.EnableCentralPort = True
+ellipse.EnableCentralPort = True

 {% endhighlight %}